Asa in the Bible

 Exact Match

-Asa did that which was right in the eyes of Yahweh, as did David his father.
+And Asa did that which was right in the eyes of Yahweh, - like David his father;

-But the high places were not taken away: nevertheless the heart of Asa was perfect with Yahweh all his days.
+But, the high places, removed he not, - nevertheless, the heart of Asa, was blameless with Yahweh, all his days.

 Asa brought into the LORD's Temple the things that his father had dedicated, as well as his own dedicated gifts such as silver, gold, and temple service implements.